ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/howtoguide/applayerlogin.md

 Following the instructions of Step 1, you should have the credentials for the app layer.
 To access the app layer, you will need to log as your FastDesk user.

-Within your FastDesk session, you will need to open up `“Remote Desktop Connection”`.
+Within your FastDesk session, you will need to open up `"Remote Desktop Connection"`.
 Refer to **Image 6** below.
 To find this, you may need to search for it or find it within the list of applications.

 ![Image 6: Remote Desktop Connection Search](files/RDPsearch2.PNG "Image 6: Remote Desktop Connection Search")